dbrownjave/Suji/README.md

             Gooogle Sheet --> Google Firebase

-The google script add-on allows users to sync (transfering/updating) Google Sheet data to Google Firebase with a click of a button.
+The google script add-on allows users to sync (transfering/updating) Google Sheet data to Google Firebase with a touch of a button.